 Common terms and phrases

-activities Adjustment Programme Africa agricultural sector allocation average bottom-up capital characterised communal areas communal sector comparative advantage competitive costs crops decentralised decline development strategy domestic dualism economic development efficient employment enhance enterprises ESAP exchange rate farmers financial sector firms foreign exchange formal sector funds gross domestic product human resource development implementation important incentives income increase industrial sector industrialisation inefficiencies informal and communal informal sector infrastructure inputs institutions interest rates intervention investment labour force labour intensive labour market labour market policies land liberalisation LSCF macroeconomic manufacturing sector market failures measures micro-enterprises Morgan Tsvangirai Muzulu National non-formal sectors non-tradeable goods sectors Organisation output private sector production recommended redistribution reform resettlement resolve result retrenchments role savings skills social structural adjustment subsidies surplus labour targeted technical trade policy transformation wages World Bank ZCTU Zimbabwe dollar Zimbabwe Stock Exchange Zimbabwe's Zimbabwean
+activities Adjustment Programme Africa agricultural sector allocation average capital communal areas communal sector comparative advantage competitive costs crops decentralised decline deposit rates development strategy dualism economic development efficient employers employment enclavity encourage enterprises ESAP exchange rate farmers farming financial sector firms foreign exchange formal sector funds Furthermore growth human resource development implementation important incentives income increase industrial industrialisation inefficiencies informal sector infrastructure inputs institutions intervention investment irrigation labour force labour intensive labour market labour market policies land large scale commercial liberalisation Lome Convention LSCF macroeconomic maize manufacturing sector market failures measures micro-enterprises Muzulu National non-formal sectors non-tradeable goods sectors Organisation output private sector production recommended redistribution reform resettlement result retrenchments role savings skills SMEs social structural adjustment subsidies surplus labour targeted trade policy tradeable goods sectors training system transformation World Bank ZCTU Zimbabwe dollar Zimbabwe Stock Exchange Zimbabwe's Zimbabwean